zachvalenta/notes-sw/data/analytics.md

 ## EDA

 💻 https://github.com/zachvalenta/wd
+> just learn how to use visidata better

 ```txt
 VS Code has the Data Wrangler extension.
 Is there a CLI/TUI version of this?
 What I'm looking for is a tool that you can point at a single CSV or at multiple CSVs or a SQLite database and get: